 Cortes and Vapnik formalized soft-margin support-vector networks and established the core optimization framing [1].
 Hearst et al. helped bridge this theory into practical domains such as text and vision [2].

-This step was not only mathematical formalization.
-It reframed classification from empirical separator fitting to explicit capacity management under margin and slack constraints.
-That shift matters because it makes model behavior legible: you can reason about expected sensitivity to noisy labels, overlap-heavy regions, and feature scaling choices before running expensive grid searches [1] [2] [8].
+This was more than mathematical formalization.
+It reframed classification entirely: from empirical separator fitting to explicit capacity management under margin and slack constraints.
+Why does that shift matter?
+Because it makes model behavior legible.
+You can reason about expected sensitivity to noisy labels, overlap-heavy regions, and feature scaling choices before running a single grid search [1] [2] [8].

 2. Algorithm diversification